-Once you have submitted your application, you will be assigned a Program Manager at The College of Global Studies.
-This Program Manager is an expert in the program you have chosen to apply to and he or she will help you through the application and pre-departure processes.
-You can ask your Program Manager questions about topics like: submitting forms in the Arcadia Passport, differences between housing options, enrolling/registering for courses, applying for your visa, what the program is like, life overseas, etc.
+Once you have submitted your application and have been accepted to a program, you will be assigned a Program Manager at The College of Global Studies.
+This Program Manager is an expert in the program you have chosen to apply to and he or she will help you through the pre-departure processes.
+You can ask your Program Manager questions about topics like: submitting participation forms in the Arcadia Passport, differences between housing options, enrolling/registering for courses, applying for your visa, what the program is like, life overseas, etc.

 Admissions decisions are made on a rolling basis and most are made within about two weeks of completing the "admissions forms" in the Arcadia Passport.
-However, each program is different so it is best to be in touch with your Program Manager about this.
+However, each program is different so it is best to be in touch with your study abroad advisor about this.

 Once you are accepted to a program, you will need to formally commit to the program to secure your space.
 To do this, you must submit: